3TUSK/PaperPlaneExp/README.md

      We offer ZERO explanations, and you should ONLY use this manual.
   3. Upload your recording to a video-sharing website and share the video link.
      Make sure you note your background (major, etc.)!
+     Make sure you note which translation(s) do you use.
      Feel free to complain as much as you want to.
   4. Spread this to let more people involve!